tokamak-network/Tokamak-ZkEVM/README.md

   4. **Derive**

-      A. Select the following options for application-1.
+      a.
+Select the following options for application-1.

       - Which circuit will you use? `[Workspace]/UniGro16js/resource/circuits/schnorr_prove`